 Note: This isn’t my full budget and this doesn’t include everything you need to do to self-publish.
 These are some highlights to give a general idea of what to expect in certain areas.
 Also, keep in mind I am in the states, so pricing may be different if you are international.

 This includes developmental, line editing, copy editing, and proofreading.
 This cost is also dependent on how long your book is.
 If you would like to learn more about how to choose an editor read my post on How to find an editor you’ll love!

 2. Cover Designer – $300

 Your cover is your first marketing tool, so be prepared to spend some money.
 I’ve seen prices range from $300 – $1000, but $300 is what I am budgeting for who I want to hire.
-You want to make sure you have a professional cover so no one questions the quality of the inside of a book.
-If you have a poor cover, unfortunately a reader will normally assume that the content of the book is poor as well.
+You want to make sure you have a professional cover so no one questions the quality of the inside of your book.
+If you have a poor cover, unfortunately, a reader will normally assume that the content of the book is poor as well.

 3. Formatting – $0 (Technically $30 a month for the Adobe Suite plan I have, but I’ve been paying for that for quite some time already before self-publishing was a thing.)

 Since I am doing this myself and I already have InDesign, this saves me some money.
 But formatting can be expensive if you hire someone to do it (I’ve seen quotes ranging from $500 – $1500).
 There are also other programs you can use like Vellum, which costs only $295 and you can format your book yourself.
 Plus, after your pay that $295 you have Vellum for life.
 So you’ll never need to pay again to format your book.